eccenca/cmem-plugin-template/README.md

 $ pre-commit install
 ```

-Then you can run a test build:
+Then you can run the local test suite an build a first deployment artifact:
 ```
 $ task check build
 ```

 ### Project Update

-From time to time, this template will be upgraded, so you can update:
+From time to time, this template will be upgraded, so you can update your repository as well:
 ```
 $ copier update
 ```